Ordina-Group/Pythoneers-NLP-Workshop/README.md

 >
 >  "This is the first sentence.
 This is the second sentence.
 This is the third sentence."

 ##### Additional info
-- You can use the package `vaderSentiment` to make life a bit easier.
-This package is already installed.
 - You need to install NLTK data.
 In order to do that, you need to open a console and type in the following lines: